Richard549/ComPerf/README.md

 The profiling data must be supplied as a delimited flat file, with rows that represent examples and a header that identifies each feature/column.
-Multiple configurations can be targetted, supplied in the `config.py` with the `get_configurations()` function.
-These configurations (returned as strings) should identify the file prefix to use to load the correct flat file for each configuration.
+Multiple configurations can be targeted, supplied in the `config.py` via the `get_configurations()` function.
+These configurations (returned as strings) should help identify the filenames to load for each configuration.
 With each configuration executed multiple times to produce multiple datasets for each configuration, the filename's integer suffix must be used to identify the repeat.
-For the example `config.py`, the profiling dataset for the 5th repeat of the tile size configuration $(i,j,k) = (8,32,8)$ is:
+For the example `config.py`, the profiling dataset for the 5th repeat of the tile size configuration (i,j,k) = (8,32,8) is:

     /home/rneill/workspace/data/matmul_datasets/matmul_tiled_8_32_8_4.csv